prajwalkulkarni/take-a-break/README.md

 ## Contribution

-This project is completely open-sourced and accepting contributions.
+This project is open-sourced and accepting contributions.
 Kindly go through the contribution guidelines to get started.